-Delivery partner support hub: promotion
+Delivery partner support hub - promotion

-Once your grant funding application has been approved, the next step is to get people to turn up to your events.
-Whatever events you plan to run, getting the word out is essential for success.
-We know that getting your message out can be challenging, so we’ve worked alongside the Big Bike Revival delivery partner community to provide expert advice designed to support you at every stage of your event promotion journey.
+We know that getting your message out can be challenging, so we’ve worked alongside The Big Bike Revival delivery partner community to provide expert advice designed to support you at every stage of your event promotion journey.

 - Event promotion essentials